numtide/system-manager/README.md

 - [Determinate Nix Installer][detsys-installer] - A wrapper around the official installer that has SELinux support, and enables flake features by default.

+> [!Tip]
-> **Tip:** Some Nix users have had difficulty installing Nix on Windows Subsystem for Linux (WSL) using the official installer.
+> Some Nix users have had difficulty installing Nix on Windows Subsystem for Linux (WSL) using the official installer.
 If you're using WSL, we recommend using Determinate Nix installer.

 ## Example: Configuring System Services